lparry/travel-blog/source/_drafts/mariposa-excursions.markdown

 There were quite large and powerful waves with a fair bit of current.
-It was loads of fun to bodysurf in, although it was pretty hard to keep your head up when riding a wave and I did get tumbled over in sommersaults involuntarily a number of times.
+It was loads of fun to bodysurf in, although it was pretty hard to keep your head up when riding a wave and I did get tumbled over in somersaults involuntarily a number of times.

 <a href="https://www.flickr.com/photos/lucasthenomad/14734844617/in/set-72157646060932408" title="La Boquita by Lucas the nomad, on Flickr"><img src="https://farm6.staticflickr.com/5569/14734844617_4928b29d29_c.jpg" width="800" height="450" alt="La Playa"></a>